top of page

 Complete and Submit: Final BTG Evaluations and Questionnaires / Team Experience Summaries / Poster Presentation /Final Paper

-Students will present their BTG projects in a professional format, details TBD
+Students will present their BTG projects in a professional format, details TBD.

 BTG logo.jpg